ChirsZh/simulator_starter_code/README.md

 ```

 In this case, the Makefile only prints out a summary for each test saying whether it passed or failed, and the output of
 each individual test is suppressed.
 The **TESTS** variable is optional.
-If it is left unspecified, then it defaults to
+If left unspecified, it defaults to the set of
-the set of tests that you are required to pass for checkoff for this lab.
-So, if you want to see if you are ready for
+tests that you are required to pass for checkoff for this lab.
+So, if you want to see if you are ready for checkoff,
-checkoff, run:
+run:

 ```bash
 make autograde